artsy/meta/meta/lunch_and_learn.md

 Traditional conference/meetup style: You bring slides, we watch.
 You talk, we listen.
 You finish, we ask questions.

-We don't expect conference/meetup-level presentation, and practice.
+We don't expect conference/meetup-level presentation or practice.
 A lack of polish is okay.
 This is a great opportunity to present new talks ideas.

 #### Company Walkthrough